-10. Accident Recording and Reporting (also see the Incident Reporting and Investigating Policy)
+11. Incident/Accident Recording and Reporting (also see the Incident Reporting and Investigating Policy)

-In the event of an accident the following procedure must be followed:
+In the event of an incident/accident the following procedure must be followed:

-- render any equipment inoperative; - summon assistance; - if the injury is of a minor nature ensure follow-up treatment is carried out by reporting to the qualified First Aider; - if the injury is of a major nature then an ambulance should be summoned immediately without undue delay attempting to contact parents or quardians; - if the injured person is mobile then they should be taken to the hospital for emergency treatment. is responsible for arranging a member of staff to transport the student/staff to hospital.
+- render any equipment inoperative; - summon assistance; - if the injury is of a minor nature ensure follow-up treatment is carried out by reporting to the qualified First Aider; - if the injury is of a major nature then an ambulance should be summoned immediately without undue delay attempting to contact parents or guardians; - if the injured person is mobile then they should be taken to the hospital for emergency treatment.
+The School Office is responsible for arranging a member of staff to transport the student/staff to hospital.